PengJuan-AI/ProgrammingForFintech/README.txt

 Welcome to your ft510 git repository.

-The first thing you should do is

-  git pull

-Once you have done that, you will see your intial assignments.
-As you complete assignments, more will be released.

-You should start with 000_submit, which will help you familiarize yourself with git, ft510-view-grades, and ft510-grade.
+This repository is for programming codes including Python and C++ from Duke Fintech Program Course--Programming for Fintech.

+These code files include Python and C++ solutions for some the same questions, and solutions for financial problem.